-- So far, only C1 continuity

-- How could we get C continuity at control points?

-- Possible answers:

-- Use higher degree polynomials

-A change to any control point affects the entire curve - Give up interpolation cubic B-splines
+- So far, only C1 continuity - How could we get C2 continuity at control points? - Possible answers: - Use higher degree polynomials degree 4 = quartic, degree 5 = quintic, ... but these get computationally expensive, and sometimes wiggly - Give up local control ->natural cubic splines - A change to any control point affects the entire curve - Give up interpolation -> cubic B-splines